Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Simulation Experiments

-We evaluate inferential and predictive performance under different settings.
-We explore how \textsc{double bps} behaves in the $\mathscr{M}$-closed and $\mathscr{M}$-open settings and compare with an exact transfer learning framework we devise in Section~\ref{sec:DivConBays}.
-In the latter, model specification is characterized by different values of $\alpha$ and $\phi$ representing (i) well-specified (\textsc{ws}) setting with the data generating values $\{\alpha=0.8, \phi=4\}$; (ii) moderately misspecified (\textsc{ms}) setting with $\{\alpha=0.45, \phi=6.63\}$; and (iii) a highly misspecified (\textsc{hms}) setting with $\{\alpha=0.25, \phi=50\}$.
+This simulation study serves a dual purpose: it assesses the performance of \textsc{dbps} under $\mathscr{M}$-closed and $\mathscr{M}$-open settings and, crucially, it investigates the sensitivity of predictive inference to the choice of candidate values for $\{\alpha,\phi\}$.
+To this end, we consider both the $\mathscr{M}$-closed scenario, in which the true spatial parameters lie in the candidate grid, and the $\mathscr{M}$-open scenario, in which they do not.
+This directly addresses the practical question of what happens when the prior elicitation or automatic selection of the $\{\alpha,\phi\}$ grid is imperfect or coarse.
+While exploring how \textsc{double bps} behaves in the $\mathscr{M}$-closed and $\mathscr{M}$-open settings, we compare with the exact transfer learning framework that we devise in Section~\ref{sec:DivConBays}.
+In the latter, the model specification is characterized by different values of $\alpha$ and $\phi$ representing (i) a well-specified (\textsc{ws}) setting with the data generating values $\{\alpha=0.8, \phi=4\}$; (ii) a moderately misspecified (\textsc{ms}) setting with $\{\alpha=0.45, \phi=6.63\}$; and (iii) a highly misspecified (\textsc{hms}) setting with $\{\alpha=0.25, \phi=50\}$.